 Is Mono and Diglycerides Vegan?

-An absolute guide to identifying mono and diglycerides on nutrition labels.
+An evidence-backed guide to identifying mono and diglycerides on a label.

 These are fats that can be derived from either plant oils or animal fats.
 Their origin is rarely specified on packaging.